kaosat-dev/Blenvy/docs/avian/readme.md

 Add the `RigidBody` as follows:

-- select the object in the viewport, i.e. the cube.
+- select the collection named `Direct` in the outliner.
 - go to the Blenvy menu's component manager.
 Remember, if are missing the side menu, you can open it with `N`.
 - type `rigidbody` in the search bar
 - select `avian3d::dynamics::rigid_body::RigidBody`